Find Nursing Colleges

 Columbus, Georgia

-Full-time students from Georgia pay an average of $6,241 in tuition and fees if they choose to attend CSU.
-If you are from out of state, expect to pay an average of $17,295.
-By the time they get their bachelor’s degree, students from this school have racked up an average of $31,890 in student loans.
+Full-time students from Georgia pay an average of $5,751 in tuition and fees if they choose to attend CSU.
+Those students who come from outside the state pay an average of $16,805.
+Bachelor’s Degree recipients from CSU accumulate an average of $27,274 in student debt by the time they complete their degree.

-If you are interested in distance education, be sure to check with the school since CSU does offer online classes for certain majors.
-During the 2019-2020 year, about 85% of the undergraduates at the school took at least one online course.
+CSU does offer online classes for certain degree levels.
+During the 2020-2021 year, about 68% of the undergraduates at the school took at least one online course.

 #21